-If we had had more language, perhaps we could have broken down some barriers.
+If we had had more Russian language, perhaps we could have broken down some barriers.

 Take your time

-Looking back, we wished we had spent longer travelling through Russia on the Trans Siberian.
-We should have made more stops to explore more places especially when it cost so much money, time and effort to get our visa!
+We should have made more stops and explored more locations especially when we consider the cost, time and effort involved to get our visa!

-At the time, it was the cost of each separate leg of the journey that prevented us from doing this.
+But at the time, it was the mounting costs of each separate ticket of the journey that prevented us from doing this.